|Nutrition Facts (per serving)|

 Prepare the grill.
 Charcoal works best for flavor and low and slow cooking, but you can use a gas grill as well.
 Heat your bricks and then lay them on each side of the grill.
 Place a disposable pan in the center where there aren’t hot bricks to catch the drippings.

 Sear one side of the meat over the coals and then place it on the center of the grill, over the grill pan.
 If you’re using a gas grill, place it under a burner that is not on, with the other burners around it turned on to medium-high heat.
 You can also throw in a few wood smoke chips on top of the charcoal for a nice smoky flavor.
 Close the cover to the grill and cook for about 5 minutes on the first side.

 Flip and cook for an additional 20 minutes or until the internal temperature has reached 145 F which is the right temperature for “medium" (the best temperature for serving this cut of meat).

-Remove the steak from the grill and allow to rest for 2 to 3 minutes.
-Slice against the grain (do the best you can, chuck steaks grains can change across the meat due to the configuration of the muscle).
+Remove the roast from the grill and allow to rest for 2 to 3 minutes.
+Slice against the grain (do the best you can, the grains can change across the meat due to the configuration of the muscle).